 The morning game drive was mellow and memorable.
 We saw SO MUCH game including hippo, impala, zebra, giraffe, warthog, monitor lizards, wild dogs, crocodile, hyena, lions, elephant, buffalo, waterbuck, and many species of exotic birds!
 It was an incredible experience!

 One of the most exciting parts of the drive was our guide spotting an impala kill draped over a limb high up in a marula tree.
 Leopards are nocturnal, and they often hide their kill in trees and come back at night to eat when it’s dark and the meat has ripened.
 Our guide said we would return to the spot later during the night game drive and probably find the leopard returned to claim its kill.

 Every animal sighting was a precious, exciting experience but the two most unusual were a family of wild dogs and a huge herd of water buffalo.
 African wild dogs are an endangered species and our guides were surprised when we came across them – or rather, they found us….
 The dogs were curious about the safari vehicle and came close to sniff around checking us out.

-We met a group of elephants and the dominant female didn’t like the jeep.
+We met up with a group of elephants, and the female matriarch didn’t like the safari jeep.
 She stood in front of our vehicle blocking the road, trumpeting, and raising her head in a threatening way.
 We were respectful, gave her space, and stayed quiet.
-When she started to charge us, the guides put the jeep in reverse and we high-tailed it out of there!
+When she started to charge us, the guides put the jeep in reverse, and we high-tailed it out of there!

-As we headed back to camp we discovered a large herd of water buffalo.
+As we headed back to camp, a large herd of water buffalo suddenly appeared.
 There were hundreds of them crossing the road moving slowly toward the Luangwa River!
-It was stunning seeing so many of these large magnificent animals in one place.
-The buffalo were curious and stood around the jeep staring us down and blocking the road!
+It was stunning seeing so many of the magnificent animals in one place.
+The buffalo were curious and stood around the jeep staring us down and blocking the road with their massive bodies!